Hub-OS/documentation-website/docs/01-client/02-lua-api/01-entity-api/03-player.md

 Called after [player.on_update_func](#playernormal_attack_func--functionself-actionnil) when this form is active.

+### `player_form:set_charge_with_shoot(bool?)`

+Configures whether the Shoot button is tied to charging for [player.charged_attack_func](#playercharged_attack_func--functionself-actionnil), when no other augments or forms are overriding this behavior.

+When set to nil (default), the final value will try to fall back to a specified non-nil value with a lower priority or true.

 ### `player_form.calculate_charge_time_func = function(self): number`

 Overrides [player.calculate_charge_time_func](#playercalculate_charge_time_func--functionself-number) when this form is active.